-Figure 2: Individual components of the wedge splitting test device
+Figure 2.
+Individual components of the wedge splitting test device.

 The force F (Figure 3) caused by the compression testing machine is transmitted by the wedge to the test specimen by dividing it into two components.
-The larger horizontal component F_H splits the test specimen.
+The larger horizontal component $F_H$ splits the test specimen.

-Figure 3: Principle of the wedge splitting test method
+Figure 3.
+Principle of the wedge split test method.

-The smaller vertical component F_V helps to control the direction of crack propagation in the plane connecting the support and the notch.
-As the wedge angle is small, the F_V component does not affect the test results.
-The deformation is determined by measuring the Crack Mouth Opening Displacement (CMOD) in the line of action of the F_H component during the splitting of the test specimen.
+The smaller vertical component $F_V$ helps to control the direction of crack propagation in the plane connecting the support and the notch.
+As the wedge angle is small, the $F_V$ component does not affect the test results.
+The deformation is determined by measuring the Crack Mouth Opening Displacement (CMOD) in the line of action of the $F_H$ component during splitting of the test specimen.

 During the application of a load to the test specimen, small individual cracks within the concrete begin to appear at a given load.
 These cracks join to form a continuous crack that can be seen on the surface of the test specimen.
 At this point in the load - CMOD diagram, the slope of the diagram increases sharply.
-The load and CMOD at this point are referred to as the load at the first crack F{fc} and the Crack Mouth Opening Displacement at the first crack CMOD ${fc}$, respectively.
+The load and CMOD at this point are referred to as the load at the first crack $F{fc}$ and the Crack Mouth Opening Displacement at the first crack CMODfc, respectively.

-There are difficulties relating to the precise determination of the location of the first crack (FC).
-ASTM C 1018 defines the first crack as the point on the load - CMOD diagram at which the curve form first becomes non-linear.
+There are difficulties relating to precise determination of the location of the first crack (FC).
+ASTM C 1018 defines first crack as the point on the load - CMOD diagram at which the form of the curve first becomes non-linear.
 Determination of the point of FC has been proposed [22, 23] as the point at which the slope of the curve departs from linearity by more than 5 % and lasts for an interval of more than 0,01 mm.

-At our Institute (IRMA), a computer program, which works in graphical form, has been developed for automatically drawing load - CMOD curves, calculation of parameters for evaluation of concrete behavior, and determination of the point of FC [24].
+At our Institute (IRMA), computer program has been developed, which works in graphical form, for automatically drawing load - CMOD curves, for calculation of parameters for evaluation of concrete behavior, and for determination of the point of FC [24].